openmm/openmm/docs-source/usersguide/application.rst

 The main reason to use constraints is that it allows one to use a larger integration time step.
-With no constraints, one is typically limited to a time step of about 1 fs.
+With no constraints, one is typically limited to a time step of about 1 fs for typical biomolecular force fields like Amber or CHARMM.
 With :code:`HBonds` constraints, this can be increased to about 2 fs.
 With :code:`HAngles`\ , it can be further increased to 3.5 or 4 fs.